kaspanet/kaspad/README.md

 ## Documentation

 The documentation is a work-in-progress.
-It is located in the [docs](https://github.com/kaspanet/kaspad/tree/master/docs) folder.

 ## License